7 Plants on the Brink of Extinction: A Call for Conservation

 • Conservation Efforts: Protected prairie preserves and controlled burns help maintain its environment.

-2. Franklin Tree (Franklinia alatamaha)
+2. Franklin Tree (Franklinia alatamaha Marshall)

 • Habitat: Originally found in the Altamaha River valley, Georgia